 Bids and Budgets

 Bing Ads has different minimum bid and budget requirements to AdWords, and during the import your bids and budgets may have been increased in order to comply with these minimums.
 You can opt out of these increases during setup, but that means campaigns that don’t meet the minimum thresholds won’t be imported.

 Location targeting and time of day targeting you chose for your AdWords campaign might not translate so well when targeting Bing users.
 It’s worth noting that in AdWords, the time of day refers to your time zone as the advertiser (which you chose while setting up the account), while in Bing Ads it refers to the time of day for the user viewing the ad.

 Another difference between AdWords and Bing Ads is that Bing does not use broad match negative keywords, so if these are present in your AdWords campaigns they will be imported into Bing as phrase match negative keywords.
 You may need to add more negative keywords to make sure you cover everything.

 This import feature has provided a great boost to the uptake of Bing Ads by AdWords users.
 Something that would otherwise require marketers to invest a lot of time in, is now much quicker and easier to set up.
 It’s a particular bonus if you’re not sure whether Bing Ads will work for you and you’re tentatively dipping your toe in Microsoft’s waters.
 The scheduling tool also means that you can continue to import data as your AdWords account changes – so you don’t need to spend time uploading new ads or campaigns into both platforms.

 Wondering why you should use Bing Ads?
-Find out in our blog post "Who Uses BIng As Their Search Engine?"
+Find out more about how to maximise your efforts with Bing advertising in our blog post, and also "Who Uses BIng As Their Search Engine?"
 If you would like any help with your PPC marketing, get in touch with SilverDisc.